The Bankrate promise

 How to get in-state college tuition

-In some cases, you may be eligible for an exemption to some of these rules.
-For example, you may be married to someone who qualifies as a resident, or you may be a long-time resident of the state but have been away for some time without establishing residency somewhere else.
-Check with your school to get an idea of which exemptions you may be able to get.
+In some cases, you may be eligible for an exemption to these rules.
+For example, you may be married to someone who qualifies as a resident.
+Check with your school for an idea of which exemptions you’re eligible for.

 Regional exchange programs

 Some states participate in regional tuition exchange programs, which allow students in neighboring states to qualify for a reduced tuition rate at select schools.

 For example, the Western Undergraduate Exchange includes 16 states and territories.
 Students who participate in this program won’t pay more than 150 percent of the in-state tuition rate if they attend a school within the region.